 H.E.
-Dr. Ali Mohsen Ismail Al-Allaq, Governor of the Central Bank of Iraq (CBI) delivered a keynote address to Washington and New York audiences highlighting the challenges and opportunities ahead as Iraq continues on a path toward continued economic recovery in light of threats to the country’s security and development.
-The events were generously supported and hosted by the offices of Akin Gump Strauss Hauer & Feld (Akin Gump) in each respective city, who partnered in collaboration with the Global Center and the CBI to deliver these events.
+Dr. Ali Mohsen Ismail Al-Allaq, Governor of the Central Bank of Iraq (CBI), spoke to audiences in Washington and New York about the challenges and opportunities Iraq faces on its path toward economic recovery in light of continuing threats to its security.
+The events were generously hosted by Akin Gump Strauss Hauer & Feld (Akin Gump), in partnership with the Global Center and the CBI.

 In his presentations, Dr. Al-Allaq focused on a four step approach to achieve financial stability and growth for Iraq, listing 1) a safe and sound approach to financial stability with the development and implementation of a national anti-money laundering and countering the financing of terrorism strategy, 2) safeguarding the financial system by way of enforcing compliance and regulations, 3) enhancing economic growth with an initiative for financing small and medium enterprises, and 4) re-structuring and re-organizing the framework and mandate of the CBI.
 Dr. Al-Allaq also addressed Iraq’s monetary policy history, the on-going cooperation between the Kurdistan Regional Government and the CBI, and the CBI’s contribution to defeating ISIS and disrupting/draining ISIS’ financial abilities and operations.